OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal/Full-Text_Search.md

 You will be provided with a list of search results that is linked to the learning content along with your search term.

+!!!
 Info

-Beside the full-text search for the whole OpenOlat there exists also a [course search](../course_create/Course_Settings.md#CourseSettings-course_search), which can be activated for every course in the course options.
+    Beside the full-text search for the whole OpenOlat there exists also a [course search](../course_create/Course_Settings.md#CourseSettings-course_search), which can be
+    activated for every course in the course toolbar.
+Die Einstellung wird unter "Administration" -> "Einstellungenn" im Tab "Toolbar" aktiviert.
 The course search searches only the corresponding course.

-###  Syntax {: #syntax}
+##  Syntax {: #syntax}

 You can modify your query by means of the following syntax.